tr1xem/flux/Readme.md

 * ignis means fire while flux means flow so basically its "flow of fire"

-_A computer is like air conditioning - it becomes useless when you open Windows_ ~ [_Linus Torvalds_](https://www.youtube.com/watch?v=mjqTDtEY8W)
+_A computer is like air conditioning - it becomes useless when you open Windows_ <br>
+~ [_Linus Torvalds_](https://www.youtube.com/watch?v=mjqTDtEY8W)